-I love the art deco feel of trunks and vanity tables with mirrored surfaces, but cringe at the price tag of these reflective furniture pieces.
-So I was happy to find a lot of tutorials on Pinterest on how to mirror furniture yourself.
+Mirrored Furniture DIY – We love the art deco feel of trunks and vanity tables with mirrored surfaces, but cringe at the price tag of these reflective furniture pieces.
+So we were happy to find a lot of tutorials on Pinterest on how to mirror furniture yourself.

 Making DIY mirrored furniture can be a little difficult and definitely will take longer than an hour for the finished product, but you can save hundreds of dollars by doing it yourself, especially if you’re using old furniture that you bought from a yard sale.